lawrence/independent_study/README.md

 ```

 ## Various Scripts
-These were the assorted small scripts I used during my independent study.
+~~These were the assorted small scripts I used during my independent study.
 - original_1NF: Went through a csv and normalized it in first normal form.
 - total_occ.py: Made each row into a string (cut the user_id to generalize the data) and count the occurrence by the time and location.
-- reduce.py: Went through the rows to delete some extra characters.
+- reduce.py: Went through the rows to delete some extra characters.~~

+Noticed that there was something wrong with some of the scripts.
+I updated them accordingly.
+- changeDelim.py: Used to change the delim from _ to ,
+- occ.py: used to group up all same string rows and count up the occurence
+- reduce.py: used to take out some repeating strings to cut space
+- total_occ.py: Don't use, does not work.
+Kept it to investegate what the hell I was doing... use occ.py please.